 Surge: COVID-19 cases continue to strain hospital and medical resources across the country.
-60% of all patients in Arizona hospitals have COVID-19 infection.
+In Arizona, 60% of all hospital patients have COVID-19 infection.
 Hospital bed availability: Regular beds: 8%; Intensive care beds: 8%.

 TON Executive Order 2020-09 implemented on 12/2/20, further limits gatherings, continues to enforce a nighttime curfew, and enforces other policies to reduce the spread of COVID-19.
 Gatherings appear to be the primary cause of outbreaks on the Nation.